 Understanding GERD and LPR: Key Differences, Symptoms, and Solutions for Lasting Relief in Wolcott, CT

 Acid reflux occurs when acidic stomach contents flow back into the esophagus, the tube connecting the throat to the stomach.
 Gastroesophageal reflux disease (GERD) happens when this acid flow remains in the esophagus, leading to classic heartburn symptoms.
 At the same time, laryngopharyngeal reflux (LPR) occurs when stomach acid travels further up, reaching the throat or voice box.
 GERD and LPR may have overlapping symptoms, including heartburn, throat soreness, hoarseness, and a sensation of a “lump” in the throat.
-However, LPR can often lack traditional heartburn, leading to frequent throat clearing, excess mucus, and even voice changes.

 Understanding and Addressing Burning Mouth Syndrome Square